PrinceMwenye/Fitness-App/README.md

     /generalScript.js        # General script for all pages /mainpageScript.js       # Script for main page
     /
+    /preferences.js          # Script for preferences page
-    /settings.js             # Script for settings page
+    /preferencesContinuation.js     # Script for the second preferences page /settings.js             # Script for settings page
     /weather.js              # Script for weather page